Chocolate Myers: Racing family

 Chocolate Myers is a native of Winston-Salem, North Carolina.
-He is the eldest son of the NASCAR racer Bobby Myers, who was known as the "Master of the Madhouse" for his racing exploits at the legendary Bowman Gray Stadium.
+He is the eldest son of Lorene Yountz Myers and NASCAR racer Bobby Myers, who was known as the "Master of the Madhouse" for his racing exploits at the legendary Bowman Gray Stadium.
 Myers died in an accident at the 1957 Southern 500 while driving for Richard Petty's father Lee Petty.

-His mother was Lorene Yountz Myers.

 Every year, NASCAR bestows the prestigious Myers Brothers Award to the person, corporation, or entity that has had the greatest positive impact on the sport of stock car racing that year.
 The Myers Brothers Award was named for Bobby and Billy Myers, Chocolate's father and uncle.
 Chocolate is married to Caron Myers, (Caron Pappas Myers) a television/radio broadcaster.
-Caron Myers has worked as a NASCAR reporter and as a reporter for FOX 8/WGHP television in High Point, NC.
-Caron has also reported for WFDD, Wake Forest Demon Deacons and WTOB.
-The couple has an adult daughter Alexi, who is married to Seth Miller and they have a son named Greyson.
+Caron Myers has worked as a racing reporter on several TV shows and as a reporter for FOX 8/WGHP television in High Point, NC.
+Caron has reported for WFDD, Wake Forest Demon Deacons and WTOB.
+She also writes occasionally for Our State Magazine.
+The couple has an adult daughter Alexi, who is married to Seth Miller.
+The couple has a son named Greyson and a daughter named Tatum.
 Chocolate and Caron have homes in Lexington, NC and Ocean Isle Beach, NC.
-Chocolate Myers remains with RCR as the curator of the RCR Museum in Welcome, NC.
+Chocolate Myers remains with RCR as the curator of the RCR Museum in Welcome, NC and a host on SiriusXM Channel 90, the NASCAR Channel.

+Chocolate received North Carolina’s highest civilian award, The Order Of The Longleaf Pine in 2024.